Ollie’s Law

 Oct.
 10, 2024 – It was a great day at the State House with a signing of Ollie’s Law, which will put in place commonsense standards and regulations for dog daycares and boarding facilities.
 Many thanks to Governor Maura Healey and the legislature, particularly sponsors Representative Ashe and Senator Montigny, as well as committee chairs Representative Fiola and Senator Oliveira, and House and Senate leadership, for advancing this legislation.

-While Massachusetts is a leader on the protection of animals in many ways, the lack of regulations to protect animals who are kept in kennels across the state is a significant gap that often results in tragic consequences.
+While Massachusetts is a leader on the protection of animals in many ways, the lack of regulations to protect animals who are kept in kennels across the state was a significant gap that often resulted in tragic consequences.

-This bill would require the Department of Agricultural Resources (MDAR) to establish reasonable rules and regulations for boarding kennels and daycare facilities.
+This law requires the Department of Agricultural Resources (MDAR) to establish reasonable rules and regulations for boarding kennels and daycare facilities.
+These regulations will be promulgated in 2026.
 Animal control officers, consumers, veterinarians, and others have provided detailed examples as to why promulgating regulations, beyond a kennel license, is necessary.
+To learn more about Ollie’s Law, visit the state’s website.

 Key provisions: